-Right by the edge of the water there is a great statue of some great feline beast - a lion perhaps - but it is hard to tell quite what it is as the head is gone - the neck a broken stump worn smooth by the ages.
+Right by the edge of the water there is a great statue of some great leonine creature - similar to the lions of the Dawnish woods but somehow different.
+It is hard to tell quite what it is as the head is missing - the neck a broken stump worn smooth by the ages.
 It is sitting down, and the oasis laps against its forepaws.
+It is only after you have moved past it to the lake that you realise one of the oddities is that it has three pairs of paws, not two.

 The waters of the oasis are clear - almost unsettlingly so.
-You can see that the bottom is covered in gently swaying pondweed, long fingers reaching up towards you.
+You can see that the bottom, yellowish sand between masses of gently swaying pondweed, long fingers reaching up towards you.
 Fat golden fish swim lazily amongst the fronds, unaware or uncaring about the world above the surface of the lake.

-There are signs the oasis is not entirely natural - hints of mosaic, cracked flat stones with too-regular lines appear here and there among the weeds.
-This was once a pool made by the hands of diligent craftsmen, but the years have seen the waters spread freely to create a lake that has eaten up the nearby buildings, conspiring with time to make a confused jumble of whatever palaces once stood here.
+There are signs the oasis is not entirely natural - hints of mosaic, cracked flat stones with tooregular lines appear here and there among the weeds.
+This was once a pool made by the hands of diligent craftsfolk, but the years have seen the waters spread freely.
+It has created a veritable lake that has eaten up the nearby buildings, conspiring with time to make a confused jumble of whatever palaces once stood here.

-You are not alone.
+You are not alone, here.
 A figure stands on the edge of the water.
 As you approach, they prod listlessly at the reeds along the banks with a long staff covered in golden decorations you cannot make out.
 They are dressed in fine stiff robes that appear to be woven of thin plates of gold that move almost like cloth does.
 Their entire head is concealed inside a peculiar golden helmet, face hidden by a grim and severe metal mask depicting a scowling, bearded man with exaggerated features that glares at you as you approach.

-When they speak, though, their voice is that of a youth - a young man or woman - quite at odds with the severity of their clothing.
+When they speak, though, their voice is that of a youth, quite at odds with the severity of their clothing.
 Their accent is unfamiliar, and though they seem to be speaking in Imperial they slur their words slightly, or place their emphasis on the wrong syllables, or blur their vowels so it is not entirely clear sometimes what they are saying.

-They are cordial enough however, welcoming you to the Palace of the Sun at Noon, most beautiful of the seven palaces of Ublo Satta.
-Or is it Ebla Sutto?
+They are cordial enough however, welcoming you to the Palace of the Sun at Noon, most beautiful of the seven palaces of Ulablo Satto.
+Or is it Eblar Sudo?
 Iblu Sotta?
 Abli Sattu?
 It is hard to be sure one way or the other, given the way your companion speaks.
 They are eager for conversation - they have been here a long time with nobody to talk to.